 Abstract and Keywords

-Cultural Anthropology follows The Chicago Manual of Style (16th ed., University of Chicago Press, 2010) for most matters of style, including hyphenation, capitalization, punctuation, abbreviations, and grammar, and Webster's Tenth New Collegiate Dictionary (1993) for spelling.
-Manuscripts must comply with Chicago Style guidelines in order to pass through our initial internal review process.
-For a guide to the Chicago style, we recommend looking at: http://www.aaanet.org/publications/guidelines.cfm.
-Manuscripts must be typed double-spaced and in a 12-point font, preferably Times Roman or equivalent.
+Cultural Anthropology follows the Chicago Manual of Style (16th ed., University of Chicago Press, 2010) for most matters of style, including hyphenation, capitalization, punctuation, abbreviations, and grammar, and Webster's Tenth New Collegiate Dictionary (1993) for spelling.
+Manuscripts must comply with Chicago-style guidelines in order to pass through our initial internal review process.
+Manuscripts must be typed double-spaced and in a 12-point font, preferably Times New Roman or equivalent.
 This applies to block quotes and excerpts, notes, references, tables, and figure captions.
 Margins throughout the manuscript (top, bottom, and both sides) must be at least 1 inch; the right margin should not be justified.

+Citations and reference lists should use Chicago's author–date format (see Chicago-Style Citation Quick Guide, author–date tab).
 References appearing in the bibliography must be cited in text, and vice versa.
 In text, references are cited in parentheses, with last name(s), year of publication, and where necessary, page numbers.
-The reference list should be in the style of American Anthropologist: ordered alphabetically by author's last name; author on one line, primary author last name first; date of publication indented on the next line, followed by title and then publisher's city and name.
+The reference list should be ordered alphabetically by author's last name; author on one line, primary author last name first; date of publication indented on the next line, followed by title and then publisher's city and name.
 All subsequent lines should be indented beyond the date.
 No underlining or boldface should be used in the reference list.

-If your manuscript contains more than one image, the file will be too large to upload.
-We recommend that that you upload your images separately in a MS Word document.
-Each image should be labeled and should indicate where it belongs in the manuscript.
+No more than five images can be included with your submission.
+Images should not be embedded in your manuscript, but rather uploaded in a separate in a MS Word document.
+Each image must include a caption with a description and appropriate source information.
+In the manuscript, please indicate where each image belongs by adding in-text callouts between paragraphs: "<Insert image 1 here>."
 Once you have uploaded your manuscript to OJS, you can then use the "Add Supplemental Files" option to upload your image Word document.
-Please include a note to the editors that there are additional images that should be sent out for review along with your manuscript.
+Please include a note to the editors that there are additional images that should be sent out for review along with your manuscript

 Tables should be embedded in your text.
 Number tables consecutively in the order in which they appear in text.
 Each table should have a caption.
 The caption and body of the table should be double-spaced.